 Grapm.
 Students learn the basics of Ann-along with CorelDraw and Wasatch.
 Students un-screening, decal and banner design, and printing.
-The upon completion of program Students learn the basics of Adobe programs such as Photoshop and Illustrator along with CorelDraw and Wasatch.
+Students learn the basics of Adobe programs such as Photo Shop and Illustrator along with CorelDraw and Wasatch.
 Students also learn the skills for silk